 This term was first used in the year 1967 by an American psychologist by the name Ulric Neisser (Willingham 2007).
 This was when he wrote a book about cognitive psychology.
 He further elaborated the meaning of cognitive psychology.
 Till the 1950s, behaviorism had been used by psychologists to study the human mind.
 Behaviorism had been mainly concerned with studying the behavior of human beings.
 Cognitive psychology attempted to scientifically study the human mind and the mental process behind it.
-Cognitive psychology emerged as the favorite among many psychologists due to the massive flaws exhibited by behaviorist psychology.
+Cognitive psychologists due to the massive flaws exhibited by behaviorist psychology.
 This is believed to be one of the main reasons behind the shift from behaviorism psychology to cognitive psychology.